pic

 Let Blocks

-In Julia, this operation can be implemented using the expression round(log(abs(a))), where round(a) returns the nearest integer to a.
-However, the expression is dense and hard to read because of the nested parentheses, with the issue potentially exacerbated if variables or functions had long names.
+In Julia, this operation can be directly written as round(log(abs(a))), where round(a) returns the integer nearest to a.
+However, the nested parentheses make the expression hard to read, with the issue potentially exacerbated if variables or functions had long names.

-One straightforward way to improve clarity is to break the whole operation into multiple steps: i) compute the absolute value of a, ii) compute the logarithm of the result, and iii) round the resulting output.
-While this can be implemented through three intermediate variables that store the output in each step, this approach would clutter our namespace and potentially obscure the nested nature of the operations.
+A straightforward way to improve clarity is to break the whole operation into multiple steps: i) compute the absolute value of a, ii) compute the logarithm of the result, and iii) round the resulting output.
+While this can be implemented through three intermediate variables that store the output in each step, such an approach would clutter our namespace and potentially obscure the nested nature of the operations.

-A more refined solution is to introduce a let-block.
-This construct resembles functions in several respects.
-It delineates a new scope by the let and end keywords, enabling multiple calculations to be performed locally.
-The result of the last calculation is then returned as the output of the let-block.
-Like functions, let-blocks also allow arguments to be passed by specifying them after the let keyword.
+A more elegant solution is to introduce a let-block, which resembles functions in several respects.
+This construct introduces a new scope delimited by the let and end keywords, enabling multiple calculations to be performed locally.
+The result of the last calculation is then returned as the output.
+Like functions, let-blocks also allow arguments to be passed by adding them after the let keyword.

 To highlight the benefits of let-blocks, the following examples compare various approaches to computing round(log(abs(a))).